-Section 15 of this Plan contains policies specific to the Township of Laurentian Valley and its local Official Plan.
+Section 15 of this Plan contains general guidelines of what should be included in the Township of Laurentian Valley local Official Plan and is the only section of the County Official Plan that applies to Laurentian Valley.

 Section 16 of the Plan contains policies specific to Township of Whitewater Region.